Chaparro/webdriverio-cucumber-boilerplate/lab/features/1stday/README.md

 - Complete the quick setup on the main project's README.
 - Open project folder and a terminal targeting the base folder.
 - Take a look at the feature files stored in 'lab/features/1stday'
+- ### Every feature file showcases different Webdriverio functionality, so it's important to understand, and then run every one of these, that's the point of this workshop!

 In order to run a specific test, run a command like this on the terminal: